 - Analysing the context for your advocacy and where power lies

-- Developing a theory of change and an advocacy roadmap
+- Developing an advocacy roadmap

 - Tools and techniques for monitoring and evaluating advocacy, including advocacy indicators